 Professor Susan Dawkes

-Cardiac rehabilitation needs to be marketed better, to increase people’s understanding of what is involved and to increase participation, to ultimately improve patients’ lives.
-The way it is delivered needs to be individualised and offer true patient choice.
-Contemporary cardiac rehabilitation should be more inclusive of all patients who have cardiovascular disease, as all will benefit.
-The time has come to rehabilitate cardiac rehabilitation.
+Cardiac rehabilitation needs to be marketed better to increase people’s understanding of what is involved and to increase participation to improve patients’ lives.
+The way it is delivered though needs to be personalised and offer true patient choice.
+Cardiovascular prevention and rehabilitation programmes should be more inclusive of all patients who have cardiovascular disease.